cogentcore/core/README.md

 # TODO

+* CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.

+* slice of ki: do proper add so it works directly by editing children

 * tom's checkbox bug!

 * that changed flag on prefs would be reassuring to know that save actually worked..